vjelic/TheRock-glog-fork/docs/development/development_guide.md

 # TheRock Development Guide

-While TheRock started life as a super-project for doing combined builds and releases of individual ROCm components, it has increasingly been used as an entrpoint for developing ROCm components as well, since it provides a stable, single entrypoint to iterate on any ROCm sub-project.
+While TheRock started life as a super-project for doing combined builds and releases of individual ROCm components, it has increasingly been used as an entrypoint for developing ROCm components as well, since it provides a stable, single entrypoint to iterate on any ROCm sub-project.
 This guide collects notes and procedures aimed at ROCm developers who wish to use TheRock as a development environment.

 While there is much overlap between using TheRock as a development environment and as a CI/release platform, this document is geared at exposing features and techniques specifically targeted at making ROCm developers more productive.
 Since development features and approaches are built on an as-needed basis, please consider this a working document that presents approaches that have worked for core developers.

 ## IDE Support

 Once configured, the project outputs a combined `compile_commands.json` for all configured project components.
-This means that if opend in IDEs such as VSCode, with an appropriate C++ development extension, code assistance should be available project wide.
+This means that if opened in IDEs such as VSCode, with an appropriate C++ development extension, code assistance should be available project wide.
 Since the project is quite large, this can add a significant overhead to your development machine, and we are still gathering experience on the best way to optimize this powerful feature.

 ## Single Component Development